YosysHQ/nextpnr/docs/archapi.md

 Partition Methods
 -----------------

-Partitions are used by analytic placement to seperate types of BELs during placement.
+Partitions are subsets of BelIds and cell types used by analytic placement to seperate types of BELs during placement.
 Typical partitions are:
  - All LUT BELs
  - All FF BELs
  - All multipliers BELs